amineabdaoui/python-heideltime/README.md

 ```

 # Future Work
+- Encapsulate the returned tagged string in a python object
-Package all the necessary parts in the same python package and release it on PyPi.
+- Package all the necessary parts in the same python package and release it on PyPi.